• Skip to primary navigation

 If your child needs more attention from yourself or others in order to play, setting up a routine of play with them for a certain amount of time and then moving away to encourage individual play can be helpful.
 If they need a visual for transitioning between types of play you could use a visual timer or visual schedule to help them understand and realize what is coming next.

 It could be the opposite and your child needs time to themselves for play.
 Keep this in mind as well.
 Sometimes as parents we want to jump in, but sitting back and observing before jumping in can be very helpful.
 If your child thrives more in play with themselves, there is nothing wrong with this.
-In fact it is thought that those who are extremely creative types tend to draw inward and use more imaginative play.
-Of course you will still want to offer other types of play, but keep in mind where your child thrives the most in play (individual or in groups).
+In fact, it is thought that those who are extremely creative types tend to draw inward and use more imaginative play.
+Of course, you will still want to offer other types of play, but keep in mind where your child thrives the most in play (individual or in groups).

-An important note here about the environment.
+An important note here is about the environment.
 Many times there are too many things going on such as a TV or music or other screen time types of things happening.
-There have been many studies about “background TV” and its negative affects on children.
+There have been many studies about “background TV” and its negative effects on children.
 So when you are focusing on getting your child to play, make sure to turn off all other electronic devices and focus on just the playing.

-If your child suffers from anxiety or fear in groups settings, this will greatly affect their play, especially with other children.
-Easing them into group settings will be key and you will want to start with just some one on one play, then move to 1 or two other children.
+If your child suffers from anxiety or fear in group settings, this will greatly affect their play, especially with other children.
+Easing them into group settings will be key and you will want to start with just some one-on-one play, then move to 1 or two other children.
 Setting up a play date with one other trusted friend in your home can help to ease their anxiety.
 Also providing a safe space for them to retreat to in your home if they need a break can be helpful (this is helpful for sensory issues too!).
 Keep these play dates short and gradually increase the time and those involved as your child becomes more open to it.

-For physical limitations such as from developmental delays or other diagnosis such as Cerebral Palsy or Spina Bifida, having adaptive toys that still allow your child to participate in group play or individual play can be extremely helpful.
+For physical limitations such as developmental delays or another diagnosis such as Cerebral Palsy or Spina Bifida, having adaptive toys that still allow your child to participate in group play or individual play can be extremely helpful.
 For those with more severe limitations, items that can be put on switches or buttons allow your child to still participate in a fun activity.
 There are also many other things like adaptive swings, bikes, or scooter boards.

 With cognitive and speech delays it is important to have ways to communicate.
 Whether decreasing directions to 1-2 steps at a time, providing picture directions, visual communication boards, using sign language or any other way to help your child communicate and participate in play are things you will want to include.